 The scale and grandeur of a Georgian townhouse invigorated with a contemporary sensibility.
 This six-bedroom family home marks the intersection of considered design and timeless style, echoing its Notting Hill postcode.

-Though the proportions of this six-bedroom townhouse were vast, the attention to detail was hair-splitting.
+Though the proportions of this six-bedroom townhouse are vast, the attention to detail is hair-splitting.
 Beyond its stucco front, set back from the thrum of Ledbury Road, family life plays out across six thoughtfully interconnected floors.
-The double-fronted reception room on the first floor impressed in seconds.
-Bold lines of dark lacquer and straight-cut marble were softened by muted tones, period details and natural light that poured through picture windows.
-A subtle theme you’ll notice throughout.
+The double-fronted reception room on the first floor impresses in seconds.
+Bold lines of dark lacquer and straight-cut marble are softened by muted tones, period details and natural light that pours through picture windows.
 This is a space designed for entertaining, with an intimate conservatory area that lights up with good conversation at golden hour.

-Daily life unfolded on the ground and lower-ground floors, between the family snug and the gleaming kitchen-dining room that opens to an east-facing garden.
+Daily life unfolds on the ground and lower-ground floors, between the family snug and the gleaming kitchen-dining room that opens to an east-facing garden.
 On sunny days, the doors are best slid back, amplifying the sense of space from the interior to the manicured outdoors space.
-Alternatively, the roof terrace offered the perfect space for a barbecue among the chimney tops – all appliances had been considerately integrated.
+Alternatively, the roof terrace offers the perfect space for a barbecue among the chimney tops – all appliances are considerately integrated.